ponycode/pony-config/README.md

 # pony-config

+> Ver 2.0.0 introduces breaking API changes

 Versatile, Predictable Configuration

 #### Sources are merged predictably
-- Config properites are extended and replaced recursively
+- Config propertes are extended and replaced recursively
 - Powerful debug trace of each config value's source
-- Makes it easy to set defaults, load common configuration, and finally override with environement specific values.
+- Makes it easy to set defaults, load common configuration, and finally override with environment specific values.

-#### Configuration can be loaded from many sources
+#### Configuration can be combined from many sources
 - JSON files
 - Javascript Objects
 - Environment Variables